 MM is the number of the current month.

-This concludes the setup and use of the sandbox environment.
-Remember that the sandbox is not intended for production use.
+This concludes the setup and use of the developer sandbox environment.
+Remember that the developer sandbox is not intended for production use.
 If you want to run Lightbend Telemetry in a production environment you should keep on reading the documentation.